eric-pierce/Austin-Housing-App/README.md

 # The Austin Housing Field Agent

-A simple app to show home listers how their specific housing listing would be impacted by making updates to their property
+A simple app to show home listers how their specific housing listing would be impacted by making updates to their property.

+In order to download this app clone this repository, open in XCode, compile and deploy to your device.